dirkroorda/laf-fabric/docs/taskwriting.rst

 It is recommended to stick to the names provided here in this example.
 Here is a short description of the corresponding methods.

-*FNi()* and *FNr()*, *FEi()* and *FEr()*
+*FN()* and *FE*
+    Feature lookup.
+	*FN* works on nodes, *FE* on edges.
-	The *FNx* versions need a node, the *FEx* versions and edge, then they need an a qualified feature name.
-	They return the value that the feature carries on that node or edge.
+	Given a node or edge respectively, they need an a qualified feature name to return the value that the feature carries on that node or edge.
-	The *FXi* versions return the value code that the compiler has assigned to the real value (read *i* as *internal*).
-	The *FXr* versions return the real values as strings, exactly as they appear in the original LAF resource (read *r* as *real*).

-	All arguments must be given as integers, the integers to which nodes and labels and names have been mapped during compiling.
-	(There are ways to get those numbers).
-	Use *FXi* versions when the value is needed in other parts of your script, and the *FXr* versions when you need to output values.

-*NNi*, *NEi* and *NNr*, *NEr*
-    Tables to convert between qualified feature names as real values found in the original LAF and the integers they have been mapped to during compilation.
-    *NXi* yields integers from string representations,
-    *NXr* yields representations (strings) from internal integers.
-    *XNx* is for features on nodes,
-    *XEx* is for features on edges.

 *Vi* and *Vr*
     Same pattern as above, but now for feature values.